Its-pedram/BotOfWar/README.md

 # Built With
 * Unity
+* Unity Cloud
+* C#

 # Links
 [Trailer]
 [Web Version]

 # Acknowledgments
-We would like to thank Unity for providing us with the assets for the main character and the background, Polygon Blacksmith for the enemy models, Triplebrick for the final boss, and Sabri Ayes for some environmental assets.
+We would like to thank Unity for providing us with student licenses and the assets for the main character and the background, Polygon Blacksmith for the enemy models, Triplebrick for the final boss, and Sabri Ayes for some environmental assets.